 As someone who follows this blog and knows changemaking work from the inside, I’d love your thoughts on this description so far.

-👉👉AND, I’d love to hear your story about your changemaking work and what you do to keep yourself afloat and moving forward.
-Please schedule a time to talk with me! 🔥
+👉👉AND, I’d love to hear your story about your changemaking work!
+Where do you see any of these P’s in your life?
+What you do to keep yourself afloat and moving forward.
+Message me or schedule a time to talk with me! 🔥